A Few Notes for Visitors of the Museum

 The 8-Inch Rule

-You may photograph works of art from the permanent collection without using a flash but not works of art on loan to the museum in temporary exhibitions.
-If you have questions about whether or not you may take photographs of a particular work, either security or the receptionist can answer you.
-Camera bags, tripods and all other large camera equipment must be checked in the coatroom.
+You may photograph works of art from the permanent collection without using a flash or tripod and sometimes works of art on loan to the museum in temporary exhibitions, depending on the lender's preference.
+If you have questions about whether or not you may take photographs of a particular work, our security staff can help.
+Camera bags, tripods and all other large camera equipment must be checked in the coat room.
 The Georgia Museum of Art does not assume responsibility for lost or stolen articles.

 Copying Works of Art

 Drawing with a pencil on a portable sketchpad is permissible in the Georgia Museum of Art.
-Pens, markers or paint are not permissible in the galleries.
-All other requests should be directed to the registrar's office.
+Pens, markers and paint are not permissible in the galleries.
+All other requests should be directed to the museum's registrars.

 Special Services for People with Disabilities

-The museum is fully handicapped accessible, and wheelchairs are available.
-Tours for the hearing impaired are available by appointment (see tour information).
-Devices for the hearing impaired are also available for events held in the M. Smith Griffith Auditorium.
+The museum is fully ADA accessible, and wheelchairs are available.
+Tours for the Deaf and hard of hearing are available by appointment (see tour information).
+Audio amplification devices are also available for events held in the M. Smith Griffith Auditorium.
 If you desire additional assistance, please do not hesitate to ask any Georgia Museum of Art employee; we will be happy to assist you in any possible manner.

 Educational Programs and Museum Tours

 Docent-led tours are available by reservation.
-To schedule a tour of the museum, please email Carissa DiCindio.
+To schedule a tour of the museum, use our online form.
 Please make your reservations at least two weeks in advance.
-For all other programs and reservations call the Department of Education at 706.542.GMOA.
+For all other programs and reservations, call 706.542.4662.

 The museum has guest and comment books on the first and second floors.
 Please sign, and, if you would like more information about the museum, leave your email address.